Do You Have the Right Finance Role for Your Organization?

 So it’s really critical when you’re dealing with hardware, inventory, etc. Any type of thing that has to do with tracking components.
 I’d say it’s always best practice to have a P.O and then have your shipping and your receiving report.

-P.Os Allow a Pre-approval Process In Place Before it Goes to Finance
+POs Allow a Pre-approval Process In Place Before it Goes to a Finance Role

 And one of the other things is that, you know, then at least there’s a process before the purchase actually happens.
 So you’re not just swiping the credit card for the invoice.
 You know that it’s going through an approval workflow.
 So I submit a purchase order, it’s reviewed by my manager and then, you know, the purchase order is then submitted to the vendor.
 You can also add in an approval step in the workflow, which if you have a lot of lower-level employees that need to make purchases.
 That’s something that you’ll definitely need.